-The orthopedic sector will witness significant growth as a result of increasing surgical intervention trend by doctors for knee, shoulder and hip implants at an early stage.
-In addition, growing consumption of alumina, zirconium, and hydroxyapatite on account of better stability, reduction in wear and tear, and reduced chances of any dislocation post operation will fuel its demand in the orthopedic sector.
+The orthopedic sector will witness significant growth as a result of increasing surgical intervention trends by doctors for knee, shoulder, and hip implants at an early stage.
+In addition, growing consumption of alumina, zirconium, and hydroxyapatite on account of better stability, reduction in wear and tear, and reduced chances of any dislocation post-operation will fuel its demand in the orthopedic sector.

-Europe bioceramics market accounted for over 40.0% of global revenue in 2014.
-Positive outlook for dental care industry in Germany in light of growing demand for ceramic based restorations is expected to stimulate industry expansion.
+In Europe, the bioceramics market accounted for over 40.0% of global revenue in 2014.
+Positive outlook for the dental care industry in Germany in light of growing demand for ceramic-based restorations is expected to stimulate industry expansion.

 North America market was valued over USD 4.50 billion in 2014 and is expected to witness significant rise on account of high consumption of biocompatible ceramics in the medical industry.
 In U.S., the hip and knee replacement sector have witnessed significant growth owing to rising demand for joint designs suiting specific measurements of a patient coupled with consumer awareness for various options available for replacements.

-Global bioceramics industry is dominated by few companies including CeramTec, and Zimmer-Biomet holdings Inc. accounting for more than 90% of sales.
+The global bioceramics industry is dominated by few companies including CeramTec, and Zimmer-Biomet Holdings Inc. accounting for more than 90% of sales.
 Nobel Biocare is engaged in developing components for dental implants including crowns and bridges.
 In December 2015, the company signed a private label supply agreement with a subsidiary of WinnTi Medical Group called BoTEC Medical which is focused on spine and extremity solutions.

 Coorstek Medical is engaged in producing more than 300 advanced materials.
 In August 2015, CoorsTek Medical announced a five-year plan to expand its ceramic hip replacement components capacity.